cgiacomi/node-challenge/README.md

 Added simple authentication using JWT webtokens.
 All the API routes under `/api` require authentication.
 The authentication part assumes that the user registration and authentication is handled by another microservice, possibly a `User` service which returns a valid JWT token.

-DISCLAIMER: The authentication is simply for the purposes of the challenge and assumes an `email` property is present in the JWT token.
-The email is not currently used for anything but simply to showcase the ease of adding authentication to the node/typescript API.
-In a real world scenario the token would potentially contain the `id` of the user which could be used to ensure the API only returns the data belonging to the authenticated user.
-Furthermore the authentication part, although usable is NOT FOR PRODUCTION but simply for demo purposes.
+DISCLAIMER: The authentication is simply for the purposes of the challenge and assumes an `email` and `sub` claims are present in the JWT token.
+The email is not currently used for anything but simply to showcase the ease of adding custom claims and authentication to the node/typescript API.
+The token does NOT contain an `exp` claim, and expiry verification is DISABLED on PURPOSE for the purposes of this challenge

 Here is the sample token used in the project, the token does not expire (a real token would have a short lived life, but this is just for the purposes of the challenge).